jfhbrook/node-ecstatic/README.md

 A simple static file server middleware that works with both Express and Flatiron

-* simple directory listings
+* Built-in simple directory listings
-* show index.html files at directory roots when they exist
+* Shows index.html files at directory roots when they exist
-* use it with a raw http server, connect/express, or flatiron/union
+* Use it with a raw http server, express/connect, or flatiron/union!

 # Examples: